 GalliumOS provides a fantastic solution for Chromebook users looking to move away from ChromeOS or use it alongside and experience the full power of Linux.
 It offers improved performance, compatibility, and battery life, making it an excellent choice for everyday use or more advanced tasks.
 By following the simple steps outlined above, you can easily make GalliumOS boot from USB and start enjoying a Linux environment that was specifically tailored for those using Chromebooks and Chromeboxes.

 If you're looking for a new alternative Linux operating system for your Chromebook, this is definitely the distro to use.
 Have you tried GalliumOS on your Chromebook?
-Let us know how it worked for you or if you have any questions!
+Let me know how it worked for you or if you have any questions!